How to cancel your Netflix subscription: a step-by-step guide

 Step 2: Click on your Profile icon

-Once logged in, you’ll need to click on your Profile, depicted by the icon of your choosing, in the top left corner of Netflix’s homepage.
+Once logged in, you’ll need to click on your Profile, depicted by the icon of your choosing, in the top right corner of Netflix’s homepage.

 Step 3: Select the Account tab